-The Wet Tropics of Queensland World Heritage Area is 894 450 ha stretching along the northern Queensland coast and hinterland, original inscribed in 1988.
-The area is particularly unusual because of its extensive connection of rainforest with coral reef, a situation rare throughout the world1
+Dedicated in 1988, the Wet Tropics of Queensland World Heritage Area are distributed across 894, 450 ha in northern coastal Queensland.
+The area is particularly unusual because of its extensive connection of rainforest with coral reef, a situation rare throughout the world1.

 The Wet Tropics rainforest is the most diverse of all Australian rainforests, hosting primitive and more recently evolved species.
-Of particular importance is their diversity of Proteace species, a family associated more often with dry schelorphyll vegetation types.
-Diversity has been triggered by the mixing of Gondwanan and Indo-Malaysian ancestors alongside strong environmental gradients leading to one of the highest levels of endemism per unit area in the world1, 2
+The diversity of the Wet Tropics includes Gondwanan and Indo-Malaysian lineages mixed together along strong environmental gradients.
+This combination has lead to one of the highest levels of endemism (species found only in the local area) per unit area in the world1, 2.

-Gondwana Rainforests (previously known as the Central Eastern Rainforest Reserves of Australia, CERRA) stretches from Barrington Tops in New South Wales to Main Range in Queensland, incorporating 50 reserves over approximately 1000 km.
+The Gondwana Rainforests of Australia (previously known as the Central Eastern Rainforest Reserves of Australia, CERRA) stretches from Barrington Tops in New South Wales to the Main Range in Queensland, incorporating 50 reserves over approximately 1000 km.
 The region was originally listed in 1986 and extended in 1994.

-) rainforest.
-Unique geological features such as volcanic shields and escarpments have led to a high degree of diversification, and although the area only represents 0.3% of the Australian landmass, it contains plants from half of all recognised Australian families3
+The Gondwana Rainforests World Heritage Area is the most extensive transect of subtropical rainforest in the world, and contains nearly all known sites of Antarctic Beech (Nothofagus moorei) rainforest.
+Unique geological features such as volcanic shields (for example, Wollumbin - Mount Warning) and high escarpments, and the range of soil types and altitudes, have led to a high degree of diversification.
+Although the area only represents 0.3% of the Australian landmass, it contains plants from half of all recognised Australian families3.

 World Heritage Area is approximately 1.6 million ha including 306 000 ha of rainforest.
 The region was initially inscribed in 1982 and then extended in 1989, 2010, 2012 and 20134, 5